Verstappen takes pole for Sunday's F1 Japanese Grand Prix ahead of Norris and Piastri

 He then added: “For us, it’s a great little surprise.”

-Norris and Piastri have won the first two Formula 1 races of the season with McLaren threatening to run away with the season — the way Red Bull has in the last four campaigns.
+Norris and Piastri have won the first two races with McLaren threatening to run away with the season — the way Red Bull has in the last four campaigns.

 George Russell took fifth and Mercedes teammate Andrea Kimi Antonelli will start sixth.